 Middle School House System

-Houses meet every Friday afternoon.
-It is a time of building community among students in grades 6, 7 and 8.
+Houses meet weekly.
+It is a time of building community among students in grades 6, 7, and 8.
 Students work together to build relationships and school spirit.